maxi-k/duckdb-saneql/README.md

 make test
 ```

-### Loading in an existing duckdb binary
+### Installing the deployed binaries
-To install load the extension into a duckdb instance that doesn't have it, you will need to do two things.
+To install your extension binaries from S3, you will need to do two things.
+Firstly, DuckDB should be launched with the
-Firstly, DuckDB should be launched with the `allow_unsigned_extensions` option set to true.
+`allow_unsigned_extensions` option set to true.
 How to set this will depend on the client you're using.
 Some examples:

 CLI:
 ```shell